 One must not forget that the GMAT has no fixed test days, so plan one’s own test.
 It is recommended that students search their dream school to know their acceptance procedure as deadlines, and this will help them schedule their GMAT exam as well.
 It is advised that they enrol two or three months before the final test date so that students have the findings on time and can apply to their preferred university.

-Overview of GMAT fees
+Overview of GMAT Fees

-How is the GMAT score averaged?
+How is the GMAT Score Scale Averaged?